-As you can see, setting SMART goals can help provide clarity and direction to your team.
+Setting SMART goals can provide clarity and direction to your team.

-It’s challenging to improve team performance without a thorough assessment of the current situation.
-Before assessing team performance, it’s also important to know what the key performance metrics are.
+Improving team performance without thoroughly assessing the current situation is challenging.
+And before you assess your team’s performance, it’s also important to know the key performance metrics.

 As Jeff Haden highlights, “measuring is important, but measuring what you need to measure and measuring it the right way is critical.”